grafana/tns/README.md

 ## Prerequisites

-Before you begin, install and configure the following software applications.
+If you are running the full metrics, logs and traces stack locally, install and configure _all_ of the following software applications.

+If you wish to only deploy the TNS app to an existing K8s cluster using the `app-only` option, install and configure `kubectl`, `tanka`, and `jsonnet-bundler`.

 ### Docker